simonteozw/tp/docs/UserGuide.md

 * `T edit 2 m/CS2100` changes the module code of the Task

 :information_source: Here, `INDEX` refers to the index of the task you want to edit, as shown in the current tab.
-The `INDEX` provided must be positive and within the range of tasks in the current window.
+The `INDEX` provided must be one of the task indexes shown in the current window.

 :warning: At least 1 field must be provided for editing (i.e. `T edit 1` is not allowed).